🧑🤝🧑 Benefits & Social Servicesuk

 Expert tips

-1. 1Always request mandatory reconsideration even if the success rate at this stage is low.
-It is a necessary step before you can appeal to a tribunal, where success rates exceed 70%.
+1. 1Always request mandatory reconsideration even if the success rate at this stage is lower than tribunal.
+It is a necessary step before you can appeal to a tribunal, where 65–75% of PIP appeals succeed.

-2. 2Obtain a copy of the assessment report and go through it line by line.
+3. 3Obtain a copy of the assessment report and go through it line by line.
 Highlight every inaccuracy, omission, and point where you disagree with the descriptor chosen.
-This forms the basis of your appeal.
+This forms the basis of your challenge.

-3. 3Focus your appeal on the specific PIP descriptors where you believe you should score higher.
-Reference the exact descriptor wording from the PIP Regulations and explain why it applies to you.
+4. 4Focus your letter on the specific PIP descriptors where you believe you should score higher.
+Reference the exact descriptor wording from the PIP Regulations and explain, with daily examples, why it applies to you on the majority of days.

-6. 6Get help from a welfare rights advisor, Citizens Advice, or disability charity (Scope, Mind, Disability Rights UK).
-They can help with your appeal at no cost and significantly improve your chances.
+9. 9Get free help from a welfare rights advisor, Citizens Advice, Scope, Mind, or Disability Rights UK.
+They can help with your mandatory reconsideration and tribunal at no cost and significantly improve your chances.

-9. 9Request an oral (face-to-face) hearing rather than a paper hearing.
-Statistics show that oral hearings have significantly higher success rates because the panel can ask questions and understand your situation better.
+10. 10Request an oral (face-to-face or video) hearing rather than a paper hearing.
+Oral hearings have significantly higher success rates because the panel — a judge, a medical professional, and a disability expert — can ask questions and understand your situation more fully.

-10. 10Do not be discouraged by a failed mandatory reconsideration.
-The tribunal is an independent panel that will look at your case fresh, and the majority of PIP tribunal appeals succeed.
+12. 12Do not be discouraged by a failed mandatory reconsideration.
+The tribunal is completely independent of the DWP and will look at your case fresh — and the majority of PIP tribunal appeals succeed.
+If the MR fails, appeal within 1 month.

 Ready to create your document?